 It surprises me that I can never find too many chat-based home jobs, especially since so many companies these days have the little chat pop-up when you land on their sites.
 I have a list here with a few others in addition to what's below, but the two below are the main ones with ongoing openings.

-- Hotel Tonight – Has some live chat positions open now for Florida, Oregon, and Tennessee.
+- Hotel Tonight – Read Hotel Tonight Review – Occasionally has some live chat positions open for various locations across the US.

 - The Chat Shop – Read The Chat Shop Review – Hires people worldwide to handle chats from home for various businesses.
 May pay between $9 and $10 hourly.